An epic two week road trip itinerary for the North and South Islands

 The airport is at least 30 minutes from the centre of the city (more in rush hour traffic) but even so, I wouldn’t try to stay close to the airport.

-There aren’t many options in terms of accommodation, and dining options are even more bleak.
-If you head into the city centre, you’ll be able to have a meal at one of the city’s fantastic restaurants and perhaps head for a drink to toast your arrival.
+There are a few airport hotels if you just want a bed for a night, but there isn’t a great deal around on the dining front, and the general scenery is somewhat industrial.
+If you head into the city centre, you’ll be able to have a meal at one of the city’s fantastic restaurants and perhaps head for a drink to toast your arrival (I recommend The Churchill, a rooftop bar, if that’s the case).

 ITINERARY NOTES